• Free Tours

 Statues at the Nativity Façade of Gaudí’s Sagrada Familia.
 Photo by Sagrada Familia

 This icon of Barcelona is a must-visit in the city.
-Unfortunately, the dedicated children’s audio-guide is not available anymore but kids can still enjoy this masterpiece with a bit of your help.
+Unfortunately, the dedicated children’s audio guide is not available anymore, but kids can still enjoy this masterpiece with a bit of your help.
 There are many beautiful colour reflections from the stained glass windows and little details on the sculptures to keep your children fascinated.
 Ask them to find all the different little critters on the bronze doors in the Nativity Façade.
 They will love it!

 • Children under 11: Free